prat555/EcoVision/README.md

   - Based on the classification, the user receives instructions on how to recycle or reuse the item.

 - 🤖 **AI-Powered Chatbot**
-  - Get assistance on waste disposal, recycling tips, and eco-friendly practices via a chatbot powered by OpenAI.
+  - Get assistance on waste disposal, recycling tips, and eco-friendly practices via a chatbot powered by DeepSeek R1.

 - 🌙 **Dark and Light Theme Support**